allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 #### Configure Instances Spawned by the Autoscaler
 To configure instances spawned by the autoscaler, do any of the following:
-* Add the configuration in the `extra_clearml_conf` field of the configuration vault
+* Add the configuration in the `auto_scaler.v1.aws.extra_clearml_conf` field of the configuration vault
 * Run the Autoscaler using a [ClearML Service Account](../../webapp/webapp_profile.md#service-accounts).
 Add the configuration to the service account's configuration vault, and set the autoscaler to run under that account in the `Run with Service Account` field
-* Admins can add the configuration to a [ClearML Administrator Vault](../../webapp/webapp_profile.md#administrator-vaults) and link the vault with the [user group](../../webapp/webapp_profile.md#user-groups) that includes the user running the autoscaler
+* Admins can add the configuration to a [ClearML Administrator Vault](../../webapp/webapp_profile.md#administrator-vaults) and link the vault with a [user group](../../webapp/webapp_profile.md#user-groups) that includes the user running the autoscaler

 ## Dashboard